Timberland Bancorp, Inc. (NASDAQ:TSBK) Director Sells $118,560.00 in Stock

-Timberland Bancorp, Inc. (NASDAQ:TSBK) Director Michael John Stoney sold 4,000 shares of Timberland Bancorp stock in a transaction that occurred on Tuesday, March 9th.
-The stock was sold at an average price of $29.64, for a total value of $118,560.00.
-Following the completion of the sale, the director now owns 8,250 shares of the company’s stock, valued at $244,530.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Timberland Bancorp, Inc. (NASDAQ:TSBK) Director Michael John Stoney sold 4,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 9th.
+The shares were sold at an average price of $29.64, for a total value of $118,560.00.
+Following the completion of the sale, the director now directly owns 8,250 shares of the company’s stock, valued at approximately $244,530.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Shares of Timberland Bancorp stock opened at $29.81 on Thursday.
 The company has a debt-to-equity ratio of 0.05, a quick ratio of 1.03 and a current ratio of 1.03.
 Timberland Bancorp, Inc. has a 52 week low of $13.60 and a 52 week high of $29.99.
 The stock has a 50 day moving average price of $27.40 and a two-hundred day moving average price of $22.87.
 The stock has a market capitalization of $247.99 million, a PE ratio of 10.35 and a beta of 1.35.

-The company also recently disclosed a None dividend, which was paid on Friday, February 26th.
-Shareholders of record on Friday, February 12th were paid a $0.31 dividend.
-This represents a yield of 3.2%.
+The business also recently announced a None dividend, which was paid on Friday, February 26th.
+Investors of record on Friday, February 12th were given a dividend of $0.31 per share.
+This is a boost from Timberland Bancorp’s previous None dividend of $0.23.
 The ex-dividend date of this dividend was Thursday, February 11th.
-This is a boost from Timberland Bancorp’s previous None dividend of $0.23.
+This represents a dividend yield of 3.2%.

 Timberland Bancorp, Inc operates as the bank holding company for Timberland Bank that provides various banking services in Washington.
 It offers various deposit products, including money market deposit accounts, checking accounts, regular savings accounts, and certificates of deposit.
 The company also provides one-to four-family residential, multi-family, commercial real estate, construction, custom and owner/builder construction, speculative one- to four-family construction, commercial construction, multi-family construction, land development construction, and land loans.